enzymejs/enzyme-matchers/packages/jest-enzyme/README.md

 expect().toHaveValue('bar');
 ```

-Assert that the given wrapper has the provided `value`:
+Assert that the given wrapper has the provided `value`.

 ```js
 function Fixture() {